With only a short sail today of just under 80NM from the Netherlands Antilles to Venezuela, I’m hoping the wind is kind

 Caracas is a sprawling and bustling city.

-Actually, walking around this city you notice that most homes have security iron bars on all doors and windows.
-And, the tops of 3-metre high walls have cemented in broken glass and bottles, then topped with an electric fence.
-Surely this is overkill or there’s a huge problem in this country.
+Actually, walking around this city you notice that most homes have iron security bars on all doors and windows.
+The tops of 3-metre high walls are cemented with broken glass and bottles, then topped with an electric fence.
+Surely this is overkill or maybe there’s a huge problem in this country?

 Strolling around for the day, wanting to see the museum and the cable car, both are closed so opt for a wander through the street markets instead.

-It’s common to see a lady sitting on a small stool on the broken pavement with half a dozen mobile phones securely chained to her stool and selling phone time, which is cheap – a great system.
+It’s common to see a lady sitting on a small stool on the broken pavement with half a dozen mobile phones securely chained to her stool and selling cheap phone time – a great system.
 This means you don’t need to scour the streets looking for a public phone, which usually don’t work in most countries.